 - Creams or lotions to reduce the itching, such as calamine lotion

 Check with your healthcare professional before taking any medications, as some are not recommended for chickenpox.

 Yes, it is possible, but extremely rare.
 Most people who have had chickenpox will never get it again.

 After the initial infection, the virus lays dormant in the nervous system and more commonly manifests later as shingles.

 Sources & Citations

 - Centers for Disease Control and Prevention.
-Chickenpox (varicella) signs and symptoms.
-Available at: https://www.cdc.gov/chickenpox/about/symptoms.html (accessed 16 April 2018).
+Chickenpox (varicella) complications.
+Available at: https://www.cdc.gov/chickenpox/about/complications.html (accessed 10 November 2021).